Everything You Need to Know About Wax Removal

 At Leightons Opticians and Hearing Care, we offer a wax removal service that is gentle and effective, carried out by experts.
-With prices starting from only £40 for one ear, it’s affordable too.
+Ear Wax Removal costs £70 for both ears.

 For more information or to book an appointment, call us on 0800 40 20 20 or visit your nearest branch.